 Mayor Jerry Demings signed an executive order requiring all people in public places to wear masks beginning June 20.
 If people are in restaurants and eating or drinking, they can take their masks off.
 But employees and people socializing should wear them, Demings said.
 People jogging or otherwise exercising away from other people also would be excluded.
 He encouraged businesses to prohibit entry to patrons who do not have masks.

 Sheriff Russ Gibson announced that as of April 13, anyone venturing outside in the jurisdiction must wear face coverings, News 6 reports.
-The use of N95 masks was discouraged.
-The rule doesn’t apply to those aged 2 and under, those with certain preexisting health conditions, anyone exercising or those in jobs where face-to-face interactions are not required.
+But on Oct.
+5, the county commission dropped fines and punishments, and exempted those participating in sports.
+From the start, the rule doesn’t apply to those aged 2 and under, those with certain preexisting health conditions, anyone exercising or those in jobs where face-to-face interactions are not required.

 Palm Beach County

 County Commissioners voted unanimously to mandate masks in public, The Palm Beach Post reports.
+Even in Phase Three, commissioners say the requirement remains in place, as do fines.
 Requirements will mimic those in Miami-Dade County.
 The requirement is in place for ride-shares and at any business currently allowed to operate in the county.
 A judge upheld the legality of the mask in court on July 27, NBC 6 South Florida reports.
 The order has been extended until October 21.

 The School Board is requiring masks in all county schools through at least November, and is considering extending that through the school year, the Sarasota Herald-Tribune reports.

 County officials on July 27 ordered masks worn inside county facilities, except for children under age 2.
 The order doesn’t apply in places where social distancing is possible.